Danthar/Akka.PersistentBackoff/README.md

 The exponential backoff supervisor ensures that when communication with a remote endpoint fails, it wont hammer it with requests.
 The persistent part ensures that messages buffered will survive process restarts.

+Its also a testbed for me to play with persistence.